Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 - "Unchecked runtime.lastError: The message port closed before a response was received."

 Apperently, as to my undersanding, its some type of bug for the <!DOCTYPE html>.
-I do not know hoow to solve the issue.
+I do not know how to solve the issue.
 Tutors said its a bug.

+- Since JSHint react on => in leaflet, I get an error message "(=>) only available in ES6 (use 'esversion: 6')" So I have to add "// jshint esversion:6" in the JavaScript files.

+- Also the letter "L" used for Leaflet, throught a warning of "undefined".

 ### Deployment